-- Never expose the battery to naked flames or sparks. - A discharged battery can already freeze at a temperature of 0 °C. Defrost the frozen battery before connecting jump leads.
+- Never expose the battery to naked flames or sparks. - A discharged battery can already freeze at a temperature of 0 °C. Defrost the frozen battery before connecting jump leads. - Avoid contact with eyes, skin, fabrics and painted surfaces.
+The fluid contains sulphuric acid which can cause injuries and damage in the event of direct contact. - Wear eye protection and protective clothing when handling a battery.

-- Wear eye protection and protective clothing when handling a battery. - Use a booster battery with the same voltage (12 volts).
+- Use a booster battery with the same voltage (12 volts).
 Its capacity (Ah) must not be much less than that of the discharged battery. - Use jump leads with insulated terminals and a cross section of at least 16 mm2 (25 mm2 for diesel engines). - Do not disconnect the discharged battery from the vehicle. - Switch off all unnecessary electrical consumers. - Do not lean over the battery during jump starting. - Do not allow the terminals of one lead to touch those of the other lead. - The vehicles must not come into contact with each other during the jump starting process. - Apply the parking brake, transmission in neutral.